BrightID/BrightID/node.md

 # Running A Node
 ## Overview
-Any verified unique user can run a Brightside node.
+Any verified unique user can run a Brightside node (but this isn't required to use the Brightside network or the interaction client).
 A network of nodes forms the decentralized core of the uniqueness verification service.
 The nodes reach a consensus about changes to the social graph, and store a copy of the complete graph.
 They run software that can detect the presence of sybils based on social graph analysis.
 ## Node Software
 ### Interaction Recorder
 Nodes receive client requests to record signed interactions.
 Signed interactions include the public keys of the two people involved, and a dated proof of interaction signed by their private keys.
 Nodes forward these requests to other nodes for consensus.